 $ svn cat ^/calc/trunk/src/real.c@399 > ./real.c $ svn add real.c A real.c # Commit the resurrection. …

 Although our example shows us resurrecting a file, note that these same techniques work just as well for resurrecting deleted directories.
 Also note that a resurrection doesn't have to happen in your working copy—it can happen entirely in the repository:

 $ svn copy ^/calc/trunk/src/real.c@399 ^/calc/trunk/src/real.c \ -m "Resurrect real.c from revision 399."
 Committed revision 402. $ svn up Updating '.': A real.c Updated to revision 402.

 The svn

 override this prohibition, but you should only do so if you

 understand the ramifications and have a good reason for

-Reintegrate merges are allowed if the target is a shallow checkout (see the section called “Sparse Directories”) but any paths affected by the diff which are “missing” due to the sparse working copy will be skipped, probably not what you intended!
+Automatic reintegrate merges are allowed if the target is a shallow checkout (see the section called “Sparse Directories”) but any paths affected by the diff which are “missing” due to the sparse working copy will be skipped—this is probably not what you intended!

 Only Subversion 1.8 supports this reuse of a feature branch.
 Earlier versions require some special handling before a feature branch can be reintegrated more than once.
 See the earlier version of this chapter for more information: http://svnbook.red-bean.com/en/1.7/svn.branchmerge.basicmerging.html#svn.branchemerge.basicmerging.reintegrate